 Many of our children attend summer sleepaway camp at OSRUI (Olin-Sang-Ruby Union Institute), the Reform Movement camp in Oconomowoc, Wisconsin.
 Many different sessions are offered to meet the needs and interests of our children.
 Students entering third grade through high-schoolers will find something to love at OSRUI.
-Sessions can last from two weeks to as long as seven weeks for Chalutzim, the intensive Hebrew session.
+Sessions can last from 5 days to as long as seven weeks for Chalutzim, the intensive Hebrew session.
 Campers live in cabins or tents, depending on the unit and session they choose.

 OSRUI provides a fun-filled camping experience within the context of Jewish living and learning.
 Nothing beats the Shabbat songfest and Israeli dancing at camp!
 Lifelong friendships grow and each child’s connection to Judaism is strengthened at OSRUI.
 Music, sports, worship, and many opportunities for fun fill the days and nights at camp.

 Etz Chaim is proud to regularly send the largest contingent of campers to OSRUI from a mid-size congregation and one of the largest contingents from a congregation of any size!

 Etz Chaim tries to make OSRUI affordable for any family in our congregation who desires to send a child to camp.
 We provide assistance through: